HehehBoiii78/automod_lover-bot/replit.md

 - **Configuration Files**: `.env` for environment variables, `.env.example` as template
 - **Log Files**: `automod_lover_bot.log` for persistent operation logging
 - **Runtime Files**: No database dependencies - all state maintained in memory

+## Hosting location
+The bot is hosted on PythonAnywhere, where it runs continuously.